JGalle83/stata/documents/genotypeqc.md

 # Description
 This program runs a 'single-line-code' quality control of genotype array data utilising ```plink``` and ```plink2``` within ```stata```.
 Due to the complexity of the analysis the program utilises numerous reference file requires and other dependencies; these need to be noted in a parameters file.
 ## Create a parameters file
-In the directory containing the genotypes to be QC'd, create a parameter file containing a list of ```global``` definitions.
+The pipeline requires a number of dependencies and thresholds to be defined within a parameters file.
+The parameter file is basically a set of globals that ```stata``` stores in memory and applies during the qc program
+### Definitions
 * ```array_ref``` the path to the folder containing the genotype array folders;
 * ```build_ref``` the path to the file ```rsid-hapmap-genome-location.dta```
 * ```kg_ref_frq``` the path to the file ```eur-1000g-phase1integrated-v3-chrall-impute-macgt5-frq.dta```